 The sponsor’s the Affidavit must be accompanied by documents showing that the sponsor understands and is financially capable of fulfilling the commitment they have made (see A, B, and C below).
 These documents must be received as Originals and must be in English or accompanied by a Certified English Translation.

 Evidence of savings to pay for the first full year of study.
-A document (in the form of a letter or chart created by the bank) signed by an officer of the bank or other financial institution in which the sponsor has deposits giving the following details regarding the account:
+A document (in the form of a letter or chart created by the bank) signed by an officer of the bank or other financial institution in which the sponsor has deposits.
+The bank may be in any country and the amounts may be listed in any currency.
+The letter should include the following details regarding the account:

 - Date account opened

 - Total amount deposited for the past year or average balance in account

 - Present balance (should show total amount of first year's expenses available.
 May be a combination of liquid accounts)